utexas-public-history/tower/the-victims.md

 Claudia Rutt wanted to be a dancer.
 At 18, she had just graduated from Stephen F. Austin High School and was about to leave for her freshman year at Texas Christian University.
 Claudia was a native Austinite and a member of her youth group at Temple Beth Israel.
 Austin's Jewish community called her murder part of a “Texas Holocaust.”
 As her rabbi told reporters, Claudia was “loved by everybody.”

 Before the shooting began, Claudia was casually chatting with friends on the Drag.
-She and her steady boyfriend, Paul Sonntag, were on their way to the University Co-op to look at some records.
+She and her boyfriend, Paul Sonntag, were on their way to the University Co-op to look at some records.
 Paul Bolton Sonntag was also 18 when he was killed by Charles Whitman on August 1, 1966.
 He was a recent graduate of Stephen F. Austin High School in Austin and was planning to attend Colorado University in the fall.
 That summer, Paul was in his third year as a lifeguard at Reed Pool.

 The couple had just run into a friend, Carla Sue Wheeler, when shots began to ring out.
 The group took shelter behind a construction barrier, but, for two of them, it was already too late.
 Paul was shot and died instantly.
 When Claudia tried to reach for him, Carla held her back.
 The two women were shot at once: Carla in the hand, and Claudia in the chest.
 Carla survived, but Claudia's internal bleeding was too severe – she died on the operating table at Brackenridge Hospital.